 5.1 Advisory Council

-The full membership of the Missouri GIS Advisory Council will meet and act to provide leadership and direction for the state in the development, management, and use of geographic information.
+The full membership of the Missouri GIS Advisory Council will meet and act to provide leadership and direction for the state in the development, management, and use of geospatial information.

 5.2 Officers

 Nominations for MGISAC officers shall be solicited and initiated during the regularly scheduled July meeting and can be submitted through the end of that month.
 Nominees shall be given an opportunity to provide the Council with a platform statement before the officer elections are held.
-Officers shall serve one-year terms beginning at the conclusion of the meeting at which they are elected.
+Do we want to state electronic or statement in the meeting?
+Officers shall serve one-year terms beginning at the conclusion of the meeting at which they are elected, unless otherwise noted in responsibilites.

 5.2.1 The Chair shall be elected from full membership by a majority vote.
 If the Chair steps down or for some other reason cannot perform the duties of the Chair, then the Vice-chair will assume the duties of Chair and a new Vice-chair shall be elected from full membership by a majority vote to serve the remainder of that officer’s term.
+The Chair shall serve in a 1 year term followed by a 1-year term of Immediate Past-Chair.

-5.2.2 The Vice-chair shall be elected from full membership by a majority vote.
-The Vice-chair normally assumes the duties of the Chair in the absence of the Chair.
-If the Vice-chair cannot fulfill the duties of a vacated Chair, then a Chair shall be elected to fill the vacancy in the same manner as other officers.
-If the Vice-chair steps down during his or her term, then a Vice-chair shall be elected to serve the remainder of the term.
+5.2.2 The Chair-Elect shall be elected from full membership by a majority vote.
+The Chair-Elect normally assumes the duties of the Chair in the absence of the Chair.
+If the Chair-Elect cannot fulfill the duties of a vacated Chair, then a Chair shall be elected to fill the vacancy in the same manner as other officers.
+If the Chair-Elect steps down during his or her term, then a Vice-chair shall be elected to serve the remainder of the term.

 5.2.3 The Secretary shall be elected from the full membership of the MGISAC by a majority vote.
 If the Secretary steps down during his or her term, then a Secretary shall be elected to serve the remainder of the term.

 5.2.4 The Treasurer shall be elected from the full membership of the MGISAC by a majority vote.
 If the Treasurer steps down during his or her term, then a Treasurer shall be elected to serve the remainder of the term.